ecmwf/metview-python/docs/api/functions/xs_build_curve.rst

    :type fs: :class:`Fieldset`
    :param colour: the colour of the curve
    :type colour: str
-   :param style: the line style of the curve
+   :param style: the line style of the curve.
+The possible values are "solid", "dash", "dot", "chain_dot", "chain_dash".
    :type style: str
    :param thickness: the thickness of the curve
    :type thickness: int